Kronid Lyubarsky: Post-Soviet Russia

 Lyubarsky returned to Russia following the breakup of the USSR.
 His citizenship was restored in June 1992.

 Lyubarsky was one of the authors of the current Constitution of the Russian Federation and drafted a number of its articles, including those on the right to freedom of movement and residence within the borders of Russia.

 In 1990, he joined the Soviet-International commission chaired by Irwin Cotler investigating the fate of Raoul Wallenberg, the Swedish diplomat who disappeared into the Soviet prison system.

 In February 1993, he joined the magazine The New Times, where he was appointed first deputy editor in chief.
 He continued to write articles in defense of democracy and human rights.
 He was strongly opposed to the First Chechen War and took Duma deputy and film-maker Stanislav Govorukhin to court for defamation, when the latter quoted from a letter supposedly showing that certain Russian journalists were in the pay of the Chechen authorities.
 (After his death, Lyubarsky's widow Galina won the case against Govorukhin, and received the nominal damages — one Russian rouble — that he had demanded.)

 From 1993 to 1996, Lyubarsky led the revived Moscow Helsinki Group, a watchdog organization first set up in the mid-1970s to monitor Soviet compliance with the human rights provisions in the 1975 Helsinki Final Act.

 Death and legacy

-Lyubarsky died tragically of a heart attack, while vacationing in Indonesia, on 23 May 1996, aged 61.
+Lyubarsky died of a heart attack, while vacationing in Indonesia, on 23 May 1996, aged 61.

 An online version of USSR News Brief, the historic fortnightly bulletin compiled and issued by Lyubarsky in Munich, in the original Russian (Vesti iz SSSR), offers historians and activists the thousands of long and short reports provided by this unique source in the crucial and ambivalent years of Soviet history from 1978 to 1987 (and see below "External Links").